7.09 Grievance Process for Students - Updated 1/26/15See version history

-A grievance is a student allegation that a College action or decision is discriminatory or has a negative effect on the student's status at the College.
+A grievance is a student allegation that a college decision or action is discriminatory or has a negative effect on the student's status at the college.

-Any student may request a review of any College decision or action alleged to be discriminatory or to have a negative effect on the student's status at Central Piedmont Community College.
-If the grievance concerns a course grade, then the student should follow the steps in Section V.
+Any student may request a review of a college decision or action alleged to be discriminatory or to have a negative effect on the student's status at Central Piedmont Community College.

-A. The student shall first informally discuss the matter in question with the College employee most directly involved unless the issue is a claim of discriminatory harassment.
-In that case, the student may appeal directly to the employee's immediate administrator.
+A. The student is encouraged to first informally discuss the matter in question with the college employee most directly involved or may choose to informally discuss the matter with the employee's immediate supervisor.

-C. During the grievance process, a student may seek mediation after he/she has discussed the grievance with the College employee most closely involved in the dispute and with that employee's immediate administrator.
-See Policy 7.15 Student Mediation.
+B. As part of the grievance process, a student may seek mediation after he/she has discussed the grievance with the college employee most directly involved in the dispute and with that employee's immediate supervisor.
+(See Policy 7.15 Student Mediation Program)

-E. A student may at any stage of the process consult with the Dean of Student Life and Service Learning to obtain advice regarding the grievance procedure.
+F. A student may at any stage of the process consult with the dean of Student Life and Service Learning to obtain advice regarding the grievance process.

-A grievance must be presented within 30 calendar days after the action or decision being questioned.
-Processing at each step cannot exceed 30 working days; however, the time may be extended by agreement of both parties or by extenuating circumstances as decided by the administrator to whom the grievance is presented.
+A grievance must be presented within 30 calendar days after the decision or action being questioned.
+Processing at each step cannot exceed 10 working days; however, the time may be extended by agreement of both parties or by extenuating circumstances as decided by the supervisor or administrator to whom the grievance is presented.
 If the administrator at each step does not meet processing time limitations, the grievant may then request higher administrative assistance in obtaining requested relief.
-If the grievant does not meet the stated time limitations, the process will be terminated and such grievance cannot be resubmitted.
+If the grievant does not meet the stated time limitations, the process will be terminated and the grievance cannot be resubmitted.